An Empirical Study of Validating Synthetic Data for Text-Based Person Retrieval: Introduction

-In this paper, we thoroughly and systematically study the effectiveness of synthetic data from generative AI models in TBPR (Fig.~\ref{fig1} (c)), highlighting three main contributions. \textbf{1) We propose an inter-class image generation pipeline, designed to produce person images featuring different identities without relying on original data, alleviating labor-intensive, privacy-sensitive and diversity-deficient concerns.} To generate person images from scratch, we launch the pipeline by utilizing prompts to guide the text-driven image synthesis model, with its core relying on effective prompt design.
-For this, we introduce an automatic prompt construction strategy. \textbf{2) We develop an intra-class image augmentation pipeline, aimed to further generate multiple images of the same identity, thus enhancing the diversity of synthetic data.} Specifically, we edit the synthetic images from aforementioned pipeline by harnessing the text-driven image editing models.
-Three types of edits are explored: global editing, local editing, and non-rigid editing. \textbf{3) We conduct a thorough empirical study on synthetic data for TBPR, offsetting the limited exploration present in previous methods.} Leveraging the proposed inter-class image generation and intra-class image augmentation pipelines, in conjunction with an automatic text generation inspired by~\cite{tan2024harnessing}, the effectiveness of synthetic data in three representative scenarios are deeply studied, including (1) no data, aligning with privacy protection and labor liberation; (2) limited data (\emph{e.g.,} $8$ image-text pairs), catering to situations with minimal resources; (3) abundant data, typical in academic settings.
-Moreover, synthetic data inevitably contain noise, for which we conduct an in-depth study employing various strategies to mitigate noise effects and enhance TBPR performance.
+In this paper, we thoroughly and systematically study the effectiveness of synthetic data from generative AI models in TBPR, highlighting two main advancements.
+1) We construct a unified data synthesis pipeline for TBPR that is fully functional even in the complete absence of real person data.
+The pipeline consists of two components: an inter-class image generation module and an intra-class image augmentation module.
+The former synthesizes diverse identity-centric person images using text-to-image models guided by automatically constructed prompts; the latter enhances intra-identity variation through text-driven image editing.
+2) We conduct a thorough empirical study on synthetic data for TBPR.
+Leveraging the proposed data synthesis pipeline, along with an automatic text generation inspired by~\cite{tan2024harnessing}, we study the effectiveness of synthetic data in three representative scenarios: (1) no data, aligning with privacy protection and labor liberation; (2) limited data (\emph{e.g.,} $8$ pairs), for minimal-resource setting; (3) abundant data, typical in academic settings.
+Moreover, recognizing that synthetic data inevitably contain noise, we conduct an in-depth study employing various strategies to mitigate its effects and enhance performance.

-In summary, instead of contributing a new TBPR method, we recognize that \emph{data plays a pivotal role in TBPR research and yet real-world data maybe often imperfect}.
-For this, we present a thorough and in-depth study of synthetic data in TBPR by harnessing the capabilities of advanced generative AI technologies.
-Effectively leveraging synthetic data in TBPR is non-trivial, and our technical innovations include: proposing two-step synthetic pipelines, introducing prompt construction and exploring noise-robust learning strategies.
-We will release the code and synthetic data, contributing valuable resources to the field, especially in the era of generative AI.
+In summary, rather than proposing a new TBPR method, we focus on an underexplored yet critical factor—data—and present two core contributions.
+1) We present the first data synthesis pipeline for TBPR that supports scenario with no access to real person data.
+2) We present the first systematic study of synthetic data in TBPR across the full spectrum of real-data availability.
+This study reveals the practical utility of synthetic data as either a standalone replacement or a complementary augmentation for real data.